rstein66/rstein66.github.io/_projects/narrative-augmented-reality.md

     </div>
 </div>
 <div class="caption">
-    <b>Prototype mockups:</b> smartphone camera image preview with "extinct" species covered in red (left), and modal showing information about the extinct species the user tapped on (right).
+    <b>Prototype mockups:</b> smartphone camera image preview with "extinct" species covered in red (left) and modal showing information about the extinct species the user tapped on (right).
 </div>